adrien1018/tioj-judge-old/README.md

    - **Run main program(s)**
      - Produce output file(s) [in most cases but not necessary]
    - Collect running status of sandbox, e.g., running time, memory usage, verdict (normal, TLE, MLE, RE)
-3. Checking
+3. Evaluation
-   - If running status is not 'normal', skip this stage
    - **Arrange output and running status into one or more result fields**
      - 0/1 (WA/AC) in most cases, but additional information may be given here
      - These fields will be sent to the web server
-   - (Execution and checking stage are run once per required testdata)
+   - (Execution and evaluation stage are run once per required testdata)
 4. Scoring
    - Arrange all running status & results into a single file
    - **Determine overall results of this submission**